BaptisteTomasin/Federated-Learning-Frameworks/README.md

 * The server

 * The client that loads their data and describes their trainning strategie

-You can find, in the folder of each frameworks, the script to do a federated method on MNIST data set.
+You can find, in the folder of each frameworks, the script to do a federated method on MNIST dataset.
 We will compare now, the resulte of the experiments.

 <table>
     <thead>